 Again, unless you already had a song in mind for your first dance as a newlywed couple there’s no reason to rush into deciding one immediately after getting engaged.
 The same goes for songs for your entrance, father-daughter or mother-son dance and your cake cutting song.
 These are all a part of the little details you can focus on once the major items of your to-do list are completed.

 The honeymoon should be among the later details after you’ve booked your reception hall, vendors and created a budget.
 While you should book your honeymoon at least six months ahead of time to get a good rate, you do not need to rush to book your tickets the moment you get engaged.

 There are dozens upon dozens of little details you will have to deal with when it comes to wedding planning.
 What your guests will throw after your ceremony, what color table linens, whether you want mood lighting, favors, guest bags, escort cards, and table settings are just a few things you’ll have to decide on.
 Instead of stressing yourself out and forcing yourself to make all of these decisions at once, separate everything into priorities and go from there.

 Taking Care of Legal Stuff

-There is a lot involved legally when you get married.
+Also on the list of wedding to-dos are all the things you need to legally complete.
 You’ll need to apply for a marriage license for one, and if you plan to change your name you’ll need to legally change it on your social security card, credit cards, bank accounts and on any other work-related documents or forms.
 You’ll also need to combine bank accounts and update your tax forms.
 Nearly everything on this list except for the marriage license can actually wait until after the wedding, so save it for then!